See the Message Broker page for a description of how message queues work by default in Smile CDR.

 consumers_per_delivery_queue properties to determine the number of consumers for each topic.
 Note that for kafka, the number of consumers should be less than or equal to the number of partitions per topic set on the broker

 num.partitions configuration property.
 See Spring Kafka Multi-Threaded Message Consumption.

 For Kafka brokers, the Smile CDR channels are synonymous with Kafka topics.
 See Channel Names for details on how these topics will be named.
-Note that due to Kafka naming conventions, any

-- (dash) characters in channel names will be replaced with a
+- (hyphen) characters were replaced with a